 “You don’t want to?”
 Joanne pressed, her attention still on her task.

 “Unless you’re here on other business, it shouldn’t be a problem.”

 “Our fathers were just worried that you guys would be the target because you were seen with us, so we had to take you along,” Sharon explained.

 Joanne and Sharon exchanged a look as they waited for Angela’s answer.
 What was with her?

 “What about you, Sophia jie?”
 Joanne asked, turning to Sophia.

 Jacky and Sophia were sitting somewhat near one another.
 They weren’t really talking but their expressions said otherwise.
-It was like they were silently communicating to one another.
+It was like they were silently communicating with one another.
 Or were they fearing of speaking up?
 They hadn’t talked to each other since the other day.
 After Jacky found out about the past.
 Though he had planned to ask her when they got out of there.

 “I don’t know,” Sophia replied.
 “I’m getting attached to being around everyone…for some reason.”

 “You’re saying you’re treating us like family?”
 Sharon asked, surprised.